tari-labs/tari-university/AtomicSwaps/AtomicSwaps.md

 ### #2 Atomic Wallet

-Atomic wallet [[5]](https://atomicwallet.io/) is an atomic swop exchange.
+Atomic wallet [[5]](https://atomicwallet.io/) is an atomic swap exchange.
 They allow two parties to trade with them as a third party.
 The process looks as follows:

 1. Party A select an order from the BitTorrent order book.
 2. Party A enter an amount of coin to swap or coin to receive.